Quantum simulation of molecules in solution: Theory

-All the quantities are in bold as they indicate vectors and matrices, that represent quantities and operators present in Eq. \ref{ief-pcm}.
+The quantities in bold indicate vectors and matrices that represent the quantities and operators in Eq. \ref{ief-pcm}.
 Particularly, \textbf{q} and \textbf{V} are column vectors of dimension $N_{\textrm{tess}}$, and \textbf{A} is a diagonal matrix collecting the areas of all the surface elements. $\mathbf{Q}^{\textrm{PCM}}$ is implicitly defined in Eq. \ref{discretized_ief_pcm}, and it is called the solvent response matrix.

 So far, we have seen how to obtain both formally (Eq. \ref{ief-pcm}) and practically (Eq. \ref{discretized_ief_pcm}) an expression for calculating the polarization of the solvent (polarization charges, \textbf{q}) due to the presence of the solute (MEP, \textbf{V}).
 Let us now see how this impacts the quantum-mechanical description of the molecular system.